Mayer-Rokitansky-Küster-Hauser syndrome (MRKH) is an anomaly that belongs to class I Mullerian duct anomalies.

 The anomaly is thought to arise during embryogenesis, with arrested development of the paramesonephric ducts at ~7 weeks after fertilisation.

 The fallopian tubes, uterus, cervix and upper ¾ of vagina develop from Müllerian ducts between the 8th-12th gestational week.
 A developmental defect occurring at this stage leads to agenesis of Müllerian structures.
 The development of kidneys, ureter, and bladder occurs concomitantly at around 6th-12th week of gestation.
-Presence of residual components such as a blind vaginal pouch and a rudimentary anlagen of the uterus (non-functioning myometrial tissue), which are noted in significant proportion of patients.
+The presence of residual components such as a blind vaginal pouch and a rudimentary uterus (non-functioning myometrial tissue), which are noted in significant proportion of patients.

-The syndrome is often associated with alterations of the urinary or skeletal system which include:
+The syndrome is often associated with alterations in the urinary or skeletal system which include:

 - vertebral anomalies: may be present in ~10% of cases

-- renal anomalies: such as renal agenesis, ectopic kidney, fused kidney, renal hypoplasia, and horseshoe kidney may seen in 30-40% of MRKH patients 4.
+- renal anomalies: such as renal agenesis, ectopic kidney, fused kidney, renal hypoplasia, and horseshoe kidney may be seen in 30-40% of MRKH patients 4

 - 1. Strübbe EH, Willemsen WN, Lemmens JA et-al. Mayer-Rokitansky-Küster-Hauser syndrome: distinction between two forms based on excretory urographic, sonographic, and laparoscopic findings.
 AJR Am J Roentgenol.
 1993;160 (2): 331-4.
 AJR Am J Roentgenol (abstract) [pubmed citation]